RizalHabibi/Bodyweight-Exercise-Classification-Using-CNN-LSTM/README.md

 # Bodyweight-Exercise-Classification-Using-CNN-LSTM

-A computer vision and deep learning project for real-time classification of bodyweight exercises using MediaPipe Pose and a CNN-BiLSTM architecture.
+A computer vision and deep learning project for real-time classification of bodyweight exercises using MediaPipe Pose and a CNN-LSTM architecture.

 ## Overview